 When Tightrope first started it had two gimmicks, Mike says.
 The first was that the undercover man would escape at the end of each episode with the line: “In the excitement one man got away…” The second was that he wore his gun in a holster in the small of his back.
 The endings are varied occasionally now, but the revolver still nestles close to his spinal column, a fashion that has been adapted for all plainclothesmen on one California police department .

-Tightrope! went into syndication in September of 1960 after ending its network run.
+A total of 37 episodes were produced, with the last first-run episode airing on May 31st, 1960.
+Tightrope! went into syndication in September 1960 after ending its network run.

 2Shepard, Richard F. “TV: Mother Runs Away In ‘Once Upon a Family.”
 New York Times.
 22 Jan.
 1980: C20.